DKudryavtsev/BZCAT-SED-Viewer/README.md

 The script makes two charts - for the data from the SED Builder resident catalogs and for all catalogs.
 The 3rd degree polynomial fits the resident catalogs only.

 Hotkeys in the graphics window:
-* Enter or Space - see the next object,
+* Enter or Space - see the next object;
-* Backspace - return one step back,
+* Backspace - return one step back;
-* 'g' - mark as a good fit,
+* 'g' - mark as a good fit, the slider for the polynomial right bound will be blocked after setting this mark, and the result wil be fixed; to change the parameters you need to clear the mark first (see below);
-* 'b' - mark as a bad fit,
+* 'b' - mark as a bad fit (this is a redundant label to a certain degree);
-* 'c' - clear a mark,
+* 'c' - clear a mark;
-* 'f' - full screen on/off,
+* 'f' - full screen on/off;
 * 'q' - quit

 The marking labels are saved in the original file along with the synchrotron peak frequency and are available during the following script runnings.
 One can also change and clean the labels.